The concept of crypto profit and loss is an easy one to grasp for those trading the asset. Whenever you sell or dispose of your cr...

 All validators participate in the validation of every transaction in the network, but they do so at their respective stage.
 This allows validators to specialize for their specific roles in the protocol, thus highly increasing efficiency.

 The separation of jobs goes across different validation stages for each transaction, rather than relying on sharding to enhance scalability.
-The problems with fragmenting a blockchain into interconnected networks is that serializability guarantees are lost, which makes transactions more difficult.
+The problem with fragmenting a blockchain into interconnected networks is that serializability guarantees are lost, which makes transactions more difficult.

 Most users can not validate blocks in all the shards.
-Whenever they need to interact with a particular shard, they can not verify the entire history of it.
-By splitting the tasks of a validator into different roles, the Flow protocol scales to higher throughput, low cost, as well as maintains a community where all participants have an essential role to make the system work efficiently.
+Whenever they need to interact with a particular shard, they can not verify its entire history of it.
+By splitting the tasks of a validator into different roles, the Flow protocol scales to higher throughput, and low cost, as well as maintains a community where all participants have an essential role to make the system work efficiently.

 Besides, the programmability layer at the Flow protocol allows smart contracts and users to interact with each other in a single transaction.
 Developers can share their work with other developers.

 Flow uses Cadence, a resource-oriented programming language with an easy-to-read ergonomic syntax and a type system that minimizes runtime errors.
-It is designed to support all interfaces, methods, and transactions to include pre- and postconditions, enforcing expected behavior.
+It is designed to support all interfaces, methods, and transactions including pre- and postconditions, enforcing expected behavior.
 The Flow protocol has Flow Playground for developers keen to know about Cadence and how to start building applications on it.

 This new parading is designed to be secure and easy to use for most developers, as Cadence tracks the ownership of every application that developers make.